 To be a happy natural, you'll have to get to a point where you "listen" to what your tresses need.
 Is it moisture?
 Less manipulation?
 More protein?
 As you become used to caring for your natural hair, you'll gradually learn what makes it look and feel its best.
 To make the process easier, try and accept your hair for what it can readily do and give it what it needs to thrive, instead of trying to make it do only what you want it to.

-One thing you'll probably notice about your natural hair is that it feels drier than your relaxed/processed ends.
-Natural textures look different from chemically straightened ones, but they aren't necessarily more dry.
+One thing you'll probably notice about your natural hair is that it feels drier than your relaxed or processed ends.
+Natural textures look and feel different from chemically straightened ones, but they aren't necessarily more dry.
 They may appear that way, however, because you're used to your hair looking a certain way and expecting a lot of shine or sheen.

-Black hair needs a lot of moisture and you may find that regular deep conditioning treatments help keep your tresses soft and supple.
+Black hair needs a lot of moisture, and you may find that regular deep conditioning treatments help keep your curls and coils soft and supple.
 A minimum of two treatments per month is suggested, but if you can do these once per week, you'll probably notice a big difference in the softness of your hair.
 Add low heat in the form of a hood or bonnet dryer (or attachment onto your regular blow dryer) for even more cuticle penetration.